MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

     - **C#**: appsettings.json
     - **Python**: .env

-    Open the configuration file and update the configuration values it contains to reflect the **endpoint** and **query key** for your Azure Cognitive Search resource.
+    Open the configuration file and update the configuration values it contains to reflect the **endpoint** and **query key** for your Azure AI Search resource.
 Save your changes.

 ### Explore code to search an index